digital-synapse/rpi-rgbledmatrix-glsl/README.md

 sudo mono rpi-rgbledmatrix-glsl.exe
 ```

-###Notes
+### Notes
-If you are running your raspberry pi headless without an hdmi display and using ssh to login, you need to set the default display manually on the terminal.
+If you are running your raspberry pi headless without an hdmi display and using ssh to login, you may need to set the default display manually on the terminal first before running your shaders.
 ```
-DISPLAY=:0
+export DISPLAY=:0
+export XAUTHORITY=~/.Xauthority
 ```

-###Hardware
+### Hardware
 The details of connecting a RGB LED matrix to the raspberry PI GPIO are covered in the [rpi-rgb-led-matrix github page.](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/wiring.md)

 ### Changing parameters via command-line flags